-To improve health outcomes for young people aged 12-25 years affected by mental health and/or alcohol and other drugs, through client centred care, a community orientated approach and through the delivery of sensitive, accessible, and quality services.
+To improve health outcomes for young people aged 12-25 years affected by mental health and/or alcohol and other drugs, through a client-centered, community-orientated approach and through the delivery of sensitive, accessible, and quality services.

 The emphasis is on:

 - Encouraging help-seeking behaviour by young people, their friends, and families.
 Responding and providing early intervention services utilising evidence-based practice to provide an integrated model of care for young people at risk of poor mental health and related issues.